-48 The expansion of dams or weirs, where the dam or weir, including infrastructure and water surface area, is expanded by 100m or more (a) within a watercourse The proposed dam is classified as an "in stream dam" and intersects a drainage line (non-perennial watercourse).
-The proposed activity will result in the expansion of a dam of more than 100m within a watercourse.
-50 The expansion of facilities or infrastructure for the off- stream storage of water, including dams and reservoirs, where the combined capacity will be increased by 50 000m or more The proposed dam is located within a non-perennial watercourse (stream).
+48 The expansion of dams or weirs, where the dam or weir, including infrastructure and water surface area, is expanded by 100m2 or more (a) within a watercourse a, intersects a drainage line (non-perennial watercourse).
+Th stream storage of water, including dams and reservoirs, where the combined capacity will be The proposed dam is located within a non-perennial watercourse (stream).
 Material will be excavated and used to increase the dam wall height.
-The dam capacity will be increased by 765 000m .
-66 The expansion of a dam where - (i) the highest part of the dam wall, as measured from the outside toe of the wall to the highest part of the wall, was originally 5 metres or higher and where the height of the wall is increased by 2,5 metres or more; The proposed expansion of the existing dam will include the raising of the dam wall height where the current dam height of 11.7m will be raised to a total of 22.5m (increase of 10.8m).
+The dam capacity will be increased by 765 000m3.
+The expansion of a dam where - (i) the highest part of the dam wall, as measured from the outside toe of the wall to the highest part of the wall, was originally 5 metres or higher and where the height of the wall is increased by 2,5 metres or more; The proposed expansion of the existing dam will include the raising of the dam wall height where the current dam height of 11.7m will be raised to a total of 22.5m (increase of 10.8m).
 Activity No(s): Provide the relevant Basic Assessment Activity(ies) as set out in Listing Notice 3 Describe the portion of the proposed development to which the applicable listed activity relates.
 4 The development of a road wider than 4 meters with a reserve less than 13,5m (i) Western Cape (ii) Areas outside urban areas It is proposed that a 10m wide, 1600m long access road be constructed around the proposed dam footprint.
 12 The clearance of an area of 300 square metres or more of indigenous vegetation; i.
 Western Cape i.
 Within any critically endangered or endangered ecosystem listed in terms of section 52 of the NEMBA or prior to the publication of such a list, within an area The proposed site for dam expansion is located within the Swartland Shale Renosterveld, a vegetation type classified as critically endangered (CR) in terms of the National Environmental Management: Biodiversity Act 2004, National List of Ecosystems that are threatened and in need of protection (NEMBA).
-Note: